 I soaked it all up and was absolutely intrigued.
 I jumped head first into flexible dieting (aka IIFYM) and picked up a new set of weights.
 My obsession with eating “clean” foods melted away and my heart fell absolutely head over heels in LOVE with weight & strength training.
-With the help of my newly hired coach William Grazione who helped me through a very structured reverse diet and had me set up with a new bodybuilding program… my passion & spark for all things fitness was officially ignited.
+I began a very structured reverse diet and set up a new bodybuilding/resistance training program… my passion & spark for all things fitness and lifting was officially ignited.

 Once my relationship with food was resolved, I had gone through a full cycle of reverse dieting and then cutting (dieting back down), and then doing a length building phase to gain some more muscle, I was in such an amazing place in my journey.
 I was beyond confident with my body and where I was at mentally.

-My love for lifting was stronger than ever and I ended up asking my coach to set me up with a new powerlifting program.
+My love for lifting was stronger than ever and I ended up beginning a new powerlifting program.
 I had no intention of competing or anything, but I wanted to feel even stronger!